 Here is all you need to know about the procedure of bonding teeth.

-Cosmetic Bonding involves the use of bonding agents most commonly, methacrylates, and an inorganic filler such as silica.
-The dentist will make use of a shade guide to match the color of your teeth to the substance used in bonding.
+Cosmetic Bonding involves the use of bonding agents, most commonly, methacrylates, and an inorganic filler such as silica.
+The dentist will make use of a shade guide to match the colour of your teeth to the substance used in bonding.
 After this, the surface of the tooth that is supposed to be bonded will be slightly roughened, followed by the application of a conditioning chemical liquid that increases the affinity of bonded material towards the tooth.
-Then the cosmetic resin is applied over it and allowed to get hardened.
-The process can be facilitated by the use of UV light or a laser.
+Then the cosmetic resin is applied over it and allowed to harden.
+The use of UV light or a laser can facilitate the process.

 The final step involves shaping and polishing the hardened surface to give it proper contour and lustre.

-It is important to recognize who is eligible for cosmetic bonding and what conditions can be resolved by this treatment.
-Here is a list of a few dental conditions, in which cosmetic bonding is the preferred choice.
+It is essential to recognise who is eligible for cosmetic bonding and what conditions can be resolved by this treatment.
+Here is a list of a few dental conditions in which cosmetic bonding is the preferred choice.

-Invisible restoration: With the color of composite resin matching the color of your natural teeth, the tooth on which bonding has been done will be imperceptible.
-This boosts your confidence and makes you less self-conscious regarding the appearance of your teeth.
+Invisible restoration: With the colour of composite resin matching the colour of your natural teeth, the tooth on which bonding has been done will be imperceptible.
+This boosts your confidence and makes you less self-conscious about the appearance of your teeth.

 Convenient and straightforward: Cosmetic bonding is being widely preferred over other methods of dental cosmetics because it requires virtually no prior preparation.
 It is a simple procedure and can be completed within an hour or so.
 This is why it is also popularly referred to as a “One-hour smile makeover.”